Deployment (container)

 PodmanArgs=--cpus=12 --memory=32g

-This will add resources limits of 8 CPU cores and 32 GB memory for elDoc AIO container.
-Please, refer to System requirements documentation page for minimal elDoc application requirements.
+This sets limits of 12 CPU cores and 32 GB RAM for the elDoc AIO container.

-IMPORTANT: Provided memory limits are applied only if all of them are set.
-If some of values are missing - elDoc AIO container will automatically calculate limits, depending on available memory and ignore provided parameters.
+IMPORTANT: Provided memory limits are applied only if all values are set.
+If some are missing, automatic calculation is used instead.

-Important: use protocol "http", since by default the eldoc-aio container acts as a reverse proxy — it terminates HTTPS connections from end-users and communicates with the external Collabora Online service over plain HTTP.
+Use protocol http, because the eldoc-aio container acts as a reverse proxy: it terminates HTTPS from end-users and communicates with Collabora over plain HTTP.

 Connectivity requirements: